Drink driving in Ireland

 Driver behaviours are changing

-Drinkaware’s 2019 Barometer found that driver behaviours are evolving since new drink driving laws were introduced:
+Drinkaware’s 2019 Barometer found that driver behaviours are evolving since the new laws were introduced:

 - 42% of motorists have cut down on their drinking if they know they’ll be driving the next morning